 We are going to consult with all groups on Equalities stakeholder database.
+All electors will be informed of the review.

 Are there any complaints, compliments, satisfaction surveys or customer feedback that could help inform this assessment?
 If yes, what do these tell you?
+Feedback from Presiding Officer report on polling day will demonstrate the suitability of the station and whether there are any comments from electors.